aws-samples/aws-refactoring-to-serverless/README.md

 ## Refactoring to Serverless Patterns: An Example

-I routinely see Lambda code that performs functions that could be more easily and more reliably performed by using a platform feature.
+We routinely see Lambda code that performs functions that could be more easily and more reliably performed by using a platform feature.
 For example, the following code was taken from a GitHub example:

 ```
 queue_name = os.environ['SQS_NAME']